-The table below lists the fields from the detail section and the contents of each field.
+The table below lists the fields from the \underline{detail} section and the contents of each field.

 Heading Contents of Field Car The car number as determined by the firmware.
 Axle The axle number.
+Trk The truck number.
+Each railroad vehicle has two or more trucks (that is, wheel assemblies).
+The trucks are numbered, starting with 0, and increasing from the beginning of the train to the end.
+Each axle record is associated with one of these trucks.
+The axles are assigned the number of the truck with which they've been associated.
+These assigned truck numbers appear in this field.
+If the Hotwheel option on the Alarm Settings menu is enabled , this field doesn't appear.
 Rail Under this heading are two columns, one for each bearing scanner, containing the temperature read by the bearing scanners.
 If the track orientation is east and west, the bearing scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west.
-This heading and the two columns under it appear only when the Hot Bearing option was enabled while the train passed the site.
+If Hotwheel alarm detection is disabled , the word "Rail" doesn't appear, but the two columns do.
 Wheel Under this heading are two columns, one for each wheel scanner, containing the temperature read by the wheel scanners.
 If the track orientation is east and west, the wheel scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west.
-This heading and the two columns under it appear only when the Hotwheel option was enabled while the train passed the site.
+This heading and the two columns under it appear only when Hotwheel alarm detection is enabled.
 ON The number of milliseconds a bearing was scanned.
 OFF The number of milliseconds between axles (when no axle was between the gating transducers).
 PW1 The recorded width of the pulse generated by gating transducer TO1.
 There is no fixed value for the pulse widths.
 Slower trains generate wider pulse widths (that is, they generate larger values) than faster-moving trains.
 PW2 The recorded width of the pulse generated by gating transducer TO2.
 There is no fixed value for the pulse widths.
 Slower trains generate wider pulse widths (that is, they generate larger values) than faster-moving trains.
 Alarms Any Exception Alarm found on the given axle.